segmentio/redis-go/README.md

     }

     // ...
-    res.Args.Close() // will the entire response stream is consumed
+    res.Args.Close() // ensure the entire response stream is consumed

     // ...
 }